starkworld/Data-Analysis-and-Machine-Learning-Projects/README.md

 #### Finally our model predicted with accuracy shown in figure.
 ![Alt text](https://github.com/starkworld/Data-Analysis-and-Machine-Learning-Projects/blob/master/Predicting%20Bike%20sharing%20Patterns/Screen%20Shot%202020-09-21%20at%202.03.12%20AM.png)

+## 10. Sentiment Analysis Using with Deep Learning Using BERT
+#### Project Outline

+#### Task 1: Introduction
+##### Bert is a large scaled transformer based learning model that can be fine-tuned for variety of tasks.
+We will be using SMILE Twitter dataset You can find it here: Wang, Bo; Tsakalidis, Adam; Liakata, Maria; Zubiaga, Arkaitz; Procter, Rob; Jensen, Eric (2016): SMILE Twitter Emotion dataset. figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.3187909.v2

+#### Task 2: Exploratory Data Analysis and Preprocessing
+##### We are her using pytorch for this problem.
+In this step I imported dataset.
+Counted the each category or columns of dataset.
+It contains 5 major emotions i.e happy, non-relavent, angrat, surprise, sad, disgust.
+Now we will predict which tweet is belongs to which category.

+#### Task 3: Training/Validation Split
+##### Divided dataset into validation and train sets, seperated 15% of dataset for testing purpose.

+#### Task 4: Loading Tokenizer and Encoding our Data
+##### Imported Berttokenizer from transormers and deployed bert-base-uncase.
+Encoded the both training and validation sets to feed the model

+#### Task 5: Setting up BERT Pretrained Model

+#### Task 6: Creating Data Loaders

+#### Task 7: Setting Up Optimizer and Scheduler

+#### Task 8: Defining our Performance Metrics

+#### Task 9: Creating our Training Loop

+#### Task 10: Loading and Evaluating model

 These projects are mainly focussed on the Machine Learning, deep learning and data science fields.